 QR codes are accessible using smartphones

 Almost everyone owns a smartphone today.
-Thus, anyone can scan your QR code and access important information about your assets.
+Thus, anyone can scan your utility industry QR code and access important information about your assets.

 It is more convenient for your employees to use smartphones than bring another device.
-Furthermore, you don’t have to invest in bulky handheld scanners to read QR codes.
+Moreover, you don’t have to invest in bulky handheld scanners to read QR codes.

 QR codes store complex data